tarasova-su/classmate/README.md

-Facepalm
+Classmate
 ===========

-Provides a set of classes, methods, and helpers to ease development of Facebook applications with Rails.
+Provides a set of classes, methods, and helpers to ease development of Odnoklassniki.ru applications with Rails.

 Installation
 ------------

-In order to install Facepalm you should add it to your Gemfile:
+In order to install Classmate you should add it to your Gemfile:

     gem 'classmate'